Sublinear Column-wise Actions of the Matrix Exponential on Social Networks

 \paragraph{Implementation details} All experiments were performed on either a dual processor Xeon e5-2670 system with 16 cores (total) and 256GB of RAM or a single processor Intel i7-990X, 3.47 GHz CPU and 24 GB of RAM.
 Our algorithms were implemented in C++ using the Matlab MEX interface.
 All data structures used are memory-efficient: the solution and residual are stored as hash tables using Google's \texttt{sparsehash} package.
 The precise code for the algorithms and the experiments below are available via \texttt{https://www.cs.purdue.edu/homes/dgleich/codes/nexpokit/}.

-\paragraph{Comparison} We compare our implementation with a state-of-the-art Matlab function for computing the exponential of a matrix times a vector, \expmv~\cite{Al-Mohy-2011-exponential}.
-We customized this method with knowledge that $\normof[1]{\mP} = 1$.
+\paragraph{Comparison} We compare our implementation with a state-of-the-art Matlab function for computing the exponential of a matrix times a vector, \expmv, which uses a Taylor polynomial approach~\cite{Al-Mohy-2011-exponential}.
+We customized this method with the knowledge that $\normof[1]{\mP} = 1$.
 This single change results in a great improvement to the runtime of their code.
-In each experiment, we use as the ``true solution'' the result of a call to \expmv using the `single' option, which guarantees a 1-norm error bounded by $2^{-24}$, or, for smaller problems, we use a Taylor approximation with the number of terms predicted by Lemma~\ref{lem:deg}.
+In each experiment, we use as the ``true solution'' the result of a call to \expmv using the `single' option, which guarantees a relative backward error bounded by $2^{-24}$, or, for smaller problems, we use a Taylor approximation with the number of terms predicted by Lemma~\ref{lem:deg}.